The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation: Intermediate Technical Results

 Whence,

+where the last inequality follows from $v-v_i\in E_i\implies v-v_i\in U$ for each $i$, and by the right side of~(\ref{eq - lemma proof Rudin 0}).
 As $\Lambda\in L_1(Q)^*$ in the above derivations was arbitrary, these derivations hold for all $\Lambda\in L_1(Q)^*$.
 Consequently, $|\Lambda(z)|\leq 1$ for all $\Lambda\in L_1(Q)^*$, which means that $z$ is an element of the right side of~(\ref{eq - lemma proof Rudin 0}), and hence, $z\in U$.
 Finally, the derivations for this $z$ are for an arbitrary choice of elements $v_i\in E_i$ for each $i$.
 Therefore, these derivations and deductions go through for any choice of the $v_i\in E_i$.
 This concludes the proof. \end{proof}